-m.
-The Erie county attorney or his or her representative shall be an ex-officio, nonvoting member of the Commission.
-With the exception of ex-officio members of the Commission, no member of the Commission shall hold public office, political office, be an employee of the county, nor be a member of another county board or commission during the term of his/her appointment to the citizens' budget review Commission of Erie county.
+M. The Erie County Attorney shall be an ex-officio, non-voting member of the Commission.
+Only the Erie County Attorney, not a designee, shall be seated on the Commission.

+With the exception of ex-officio members of the Commission, no member of the Commission shall hold public office, political office, be an employee of the County, nor be a member of another County Board or Commission during the term of his/her appointment to the Citizens' Budget Review Commission of Erie County.

-The term of office for all members of the Commission, with the exception of exofficio members, shall be one (1) year.
+The term of office for all members of the Commission, with the exception of ex-officio members, shall be one (1) year.
 Such appointments may be renewed annually for up to five (5) years.
 Any vacancy resulting from a cause other than the expiration of a term shall be filled only for the unexpired portion of the term.

 Members shall serve without compensation.
-Staff support shall be provided by the staff of the Erie county Legislature under the direction of the clerk of the Erie county Legislature.
+Staff support shall be provided by the staff of the Erie County Legislature under the direction of the Clerk of the Erie County Legislature.
 Additional technical or professional services support and assistance may be provided without compensation by volunteers and/or firms or organizations with appropriate expertise and knowledge.
 Only through and after a majority vote of the Commission's voting membership may such volunteers or organizations assist the Commission.

-Section 2518(d).
+Section 26181814 (d).
 Officers.

-The Commission shall elect, from its membership (excluding ex-officio members), its own chair for a term of one year.
-The Commission shall also elect from its membership (excluding ex-officio members), a vice-chair, who shall serve as chairperson in the chairperson's absence.
+The Commission shall elect, from its membership (excluding ex-officio members), its own chairperson for a term of one year.
+The Commission shall also elect from its membership

+(excluding ex-officio members), a vice-chairperson, who shall serve as chairperson in the chairperson's absence.
 Finally, the Commission shall elect from its membership (excluding ex-officio members), a secretary, who shall serve to record the minutes of the Commission's proceedings.

-Section 2518 (e).
+Section 26181814 (e).
 Meetings.

-The Commission shall hold quarterly public meetings to review the county's finances, including year-to-date and year-end projections for the county budget.
-In addition to these quarterly public meetings, the citizens' budget review Commission shall meet as needed to carry out its mission as established in this local law, as well as to carry out guidelines and work assignments subsequently requested by the Erie county Legislature.
-All meetings of the Commission shall be subject to the open meetings law.
+The Commission shall hold monthly public meetings to review the County's finances, including year-to-date and year-end projections for the County Budget.
+In addition to these monthly public meetings, the Citizens' Budget Review Commission shall meet as needed to carry out its mission as established in this local law, as well as to carry out guidelines and work assignments subsequently requested by the Erie County Legislature.
+All meetings of the Commission shall be subject to the Open Meetings Law.
 However, nothing herein shall be construed to limit the ability of the Commission from meeting in executive session.
 Meetings shall be held on such days and at such hours so as to encourage the maximum amount of public awareness and shall be announced to the public through the media.
-Minutes of the proceedings and records of the Commission shall be clocked-in to the Erie county Legislature and are to be made available to the public for inspection during regular business hours.
+Minutes of the proceedings and records of the Commission shall be clocked-in to the Erie County Legislature and are to be made available to the public for inspection during regular business hours.

-Section 2518 (f).
+Section 26181814 (f).
 Powers of the Commission and Information Available to Commission.